awesome-llama/procedural-sandbox/README.md

 Feel free to fork the repository and make pull requests.
 There are no specific contributing guidelines currently, it's an open-ended "do whatever you think would fit".
 If you are unsure whether a change would be accepted, consider asking.

-Places where improvements could be seen include new texture generators (especially this!), path tracing, and more supported file formats.
+Places where improvements could be seen include new texture generators, path tracing, and more supported file formats.

 Accepted code contributions will be credited in the project's built-in credits page (in settings) as well as in the Scratch "notes and credits" box.